AgileBIM/FabCOD/docs/wiki/PRODUCTENTRY-SubObject.md

 ##### Returns
 BOOLEAN
 ### Function: RemoveFlow
-Removes 'FLOWMIN' and 'FLOWMAX' Columns from Product List
+Removes the 'FLOWMIN' and 'FLOWMAX' Columns from the Product List.

 No additional remarks available
 ##### Signature